 Slow is not about time per se, but about connection. - Dr. Megan Arney Johnston

 Slow Curating is a working framework that embraces methods to facilitate deep connections to community, locality, and reciprocal relationships (between people and between art/objects and audience) and evolves over time.
 It is a practice that enables, explores, and expands museum and exhibition experiences for more relevant audience engagement.
 First coined in 2009 by Dr. Megan Arney Johnston, then Director at Millennium Court Arts Centre in Portadown in Northern Ireland, it has since been featured at various conferences and publications, including Open Engagement (2012, 2014, 2015), On Curating (2014), and as part of her PhD (2021).
 She has presented on this work at the College Art Association (USA), Universities Art Association of Canada, Association for Art History (UK), and several symposiums nationally and internationally.
 She divides her time between Ireland and Minnesota/USA.
-Her upcoming book, Slow Curating: A Practical Guide for Socially Engaged Curating, will be published by Routledge UK in Autumn 2023.
+Her upcoming book, Slow Curating: A Practical Guide for Socially Engaged Curating, will be published by Routledge UK in late 2024 - early 2025.